b38tn1k/b38tn1k.github.io/_posts/2022-09-08-blocks-explained.markdown

 # Introduction

-[Untitled Block Thing]({{ site.url }}/WIP) (UBT) is a high level visual programming environment that allows small software processes to be graphically constructed and run with minimal use of a computer keyboard.
+[Untitled Block Thing]({{ site.url }}/WIP) (UBT) is a dynamic-ish visual scripting environment that allows small software processes to be graphically constructed and run with minimal use of a computer keyboard.
 UBT is inspired by [Scratch](http://scratch.mit.edu/) and various white-board applications.

 ![screenshot of UBT with a process to draw a 9 sided polygon]({{ site.url }}/images/blocks-polygon.png)